Batteries

 The exceptional longevity of LiFePO₄ batteries makes them particularly valuable for stationary energy storage.
 Their cycle life ranges from 3,000 to over 9,000 cycles depending on operating conditions, with some next-generation versions potentially reaching around 15,000 maximum cycles.
 This extended battery life translates to significantly lower long-term ownership costs despite potentially higher initial investment.

 Another key advantage is their 100% depth of discharge capability, allowing users to utilize all stored energy without damaging the battery.
 This compares favorably to lead-acid batteries at only 50% and traditional lithium-ion batteries at 80-95% usable capacity.
-Additionally, they maintain constant power throughout the discharge range with very low internal resistance that remains stable or even improves over time.
+Additionally, they maintain constant power throughout the discharge range with very low cell resistance that remains stable or even improves over time.

 Energy Density and Technical Specifications